 If you’re not necessarily the best aerial performer, but you’re super easy to communicate with and get things in on time, guaranteed you’ll be asked back again and again.
 If you have the most beautiful hand-balance act, but you’re always late getting back with details, and when you show up to a gig you’re demanding and sulky – well, you’re unlikely to make a second appearance.
 And if you are everybody’s best friend, and are incredible on stage, most employers will tolerate the fact you hardly ever reply to emails within the week.

-You may already possess one, two or perhaps you’re a triple threat and already have all three, go you!
-Investing time in any of these skills will give you more time being paid for what you love.
+You may already possess one, or two or perhaps you’re a triple threat and already have all three, go you!
+Investing time in any of these skills will give you more time to be paid for what you love.

 Leave a Comment